✔ You could save £5,000 on energy-saving home improvements

 – Energy Saving Trust CEO Mike Thornton

-You should apply for a Green Homes Grant voucher, unless you have every energy-saving measure in the lists above.
+You should apply for a Green Homes Grant voucher as soon as you can, unless you have every energy-saving measure in the lists above.
 It can benefit your wallet, the environment, and the economy.

 However, despite this generous subsidy, it should be noted that the UK has pledged just £3bn towards its plan for a green economic recovery from COVID-19.